LRGASP/lrgasp-submissions/docs/challenges.md

   * *long-only* - Use only LGRASP-provided long-read RNA-Seq data from a single sample, library preparation method and sequencing platform.
   * *short-only* - Use only LGRASP-provided short-read Illumina RNA-Seq data from a single sample.
 This is to compare with long-read  approaches
   * *long and short* - Use only LGRASP-provided long-read and short-read RNA-Seq data from a single long-read library preparation method and the Illumina platform.
 Additional accessioned data in public genomics data repositories can also be used.
-  * *kitchen sink* - Any combination of at least one LRGASP data set as well as any other accessioned data in public genomics data repositories.
+  * *freestyle* - Any combination of at least one LRGASP data set as well as any other accessioned data in public genomics data repositories.
 For example, multiple library methods can be combined (e.g. PacBio cDNA + PacBio CapTrap, ONT cDNA + ONT CapTrap+ ONT R2C2+ ONT dRNA, all data, etc.).
-LRGASP simulated reads may not be used in *kitchen sink* experiments.
+LRGASP simulated reads may not be used in *freestyle* experiments.

 In all the above categories, the genome and transcriptome references specified by LRGASP should be used.
-For the *long and short* and *kitchen sink* category, additional transcriptome references can be used.
+For the *long and short* and *freestyle* category, additional transcriptome references can be used.

 All replicates must be used in each experiment.
 Challenge 2 must report replicates separately in the [expression matrix](expression_matrix_format.md).